whosgonna/kamailio_handle_PRACK/README.md

 docker compose restart kamailio_sip_proxy -t0
 ```

-bash
-Copy code
-docker run --name kamailio -d kamailio:5.7.5
-SIPp Configuration
-The SIP scenarios are defined in XML files.
-You can copy the provided XML scenarios from this repository.

-Example SIPp Command for UAC
-bash
-Copy code
-sipp -sf uac_scenario.xml -i 200.200.200.2 -p 5060 200.200.200.3:5060
-Example SIPp Command for UAS
-bash
-Copy code
-sipp -sf uas_scenario.xml -i 200.200.200.4 -p 5060
-Scenario Description
-UAC sends an INVITE to Kamailio.
-Kamailio forwards the INVITE to UAS.
-UAS responds with 100 Trying and 180 Ringing (with RSeq and 100rel required).
-UAS sends a 486 Busy Here response.
-Kamailio processes the 486 response and sends a different response (e.g., 606) to the UAC.
-Files in This Repository
-Dockerfile: For building the Kamailio Docker image.
-kamailio.cfg: Kamailio configuration file.
-uac_scenario.xml: SIPp scenario for UAC.
-uas_scenario.xml: SIPp scenario for UAS.
-Usage
-Build and run the Kamailio Docker container.
-Run SIPp with the provided UAC and UAS scenarios.
-Observe the SIP message flow and the custom response handling by Kamailio.
+# 6. Steps to follow
+1. Build the Docker images or use your own Docker images.
+2. If using your own Docker images, ensure to change the volumes path in the **docker-compose.yml file** to take the kamailio configuration file.
+3. Start the Docker Compose project.
+4. Start SNGRep on each container to capture SIP traffic or use SNGRep on your host machine.
+5. Launch the call from the UAC.
+The UAS is already running (check the docker-compose.yml file).
+6. Check SNGRep in Kamailio to see the changes made to the "To" tag in the forwarded Negative SIP message reply.

+# 7. SIP Scenario Description
+1. UAC sends an INVITE to Kamailio (including 100rel in Require & Supported headers).
+2. Kamailio replies to the INVITE with 100 Trying.
+3. Kamailio forwards the INVITE to UAS.
+4. UAS responds with 100 Trying and 180 Ringing (with RSeq and 100rel required), the 180 Ringing contains the "To" Tag.
+5. Kamailio forwards the 180 Ringing reply to the UAC.
+6. UAC sends PRACK (with RAck header).
+7. Kamailio forwards the PRACK to UAS.
+8. UAS responds with 200 OK to the PRACK.
+9. Kamailio forwards the 200 OK to the UAC.
+10. UAS responds with **486 Busy Here** final response to the INVITE transaction and sends it to Kamailio.
+11. Kamailio receives the final response from the UAS, enters the failure_route, and sends a new reply using **send_reply** or **t_send_reply**.
+The reply sent from Kamailio has a different "To" tag from the previous SIP messages.
+12. UAC receives the final response from Kamailio.
+13. UAC sends an ACK to finish the INVITE transaction.

+# 7. Expected results
+When Kamailio receives the Client Error SIP Reply "486 Busy here in this case, you can change to what ever >399 SIP Response, the same behaviour occurs" and executes the **send_reply** or **t_send_reply** methods, it should keep the same "To" tag in the generated SIP response.

+# 8. Files and directories description in this Repository
+- docker-compose.yml: A file which defines the services/containers, each with a volume to take the new configuration of kamailio.cfg and SIPp scenarios, as well as the network configuration.
+- env.bash: A file contains important shortcuts to execute commands
+- sipp_scenarios: Directory containing the XML files for UAC and UAS scenarios:
+  - uac.xml: UAC scenario.
+  - uas.xml UAS scenario.
+- kamailio_configuration: Directory containing the kamailio.cfg file, which you can configure or change.
+- dockerfiles: A directory containing subdirectories for Kamailio and SIPp, each with a Dockerfile to build the respective Docker image.

+# 9. Conclusion
+Thank you for taking the time to explore this project and help to fix the problem.
+If you have any suggestion or need further informations, please feel free to contact me at oualla.simohamed@gmail.com.